 Ita's career, and public service, have been spectacular.
-In many ways it has coincided with mine.
+In many ways its time has overlapped my own.
 Her education was, like mine, in public schools.
 This is a great experiment inherited from colonial Australia that promised all children everywhere in Australia, education that was free, secular and compulsory.
-It is one of the fundamental building blocks put in place for the new Commonwealth of Australia that began at the turn of the 19th century.
+It is one of the fundamental building blocks, put in place for the new Commonwealth of Australia that began om 1901.

-Ita's secondary education was at the Dover Heights High School.
-I image that this was the school later replaced by Vaucluse High School, a paragon of public education.
-It produced many talented and outstanding pupils until it was sold off to the private sector in 2006.
-This resulted in a serious decline in the availability of public education for the Eastern suburbs of Sydney.
-Who was the politician who took such a short-sighted decision?
-Sadly, politicians on both sides have, in recent decades have downgraded and underfunded support for public schools.
+Ita's secondary education was at the Dover Heights Home Science High School, now known as Rose Bay Secondary College.
+This helped to fill the gap created by the abolition of Vaucluse High School, a paragon of public education.
+These public schools have produced many talented and outstanding pupils.
+Vaucluse High School was sold off to the private sector in 2006.
+This resulted in a serious gap in the availability of public education for the Eastern suburbs of Sydney.
+Who was the politician who took these short-sighted decisions?
+Sadly, politicians on both sides have, in recent decades under-supported and underfunded public schools.
 Ita and I are proud alumni of Australian public education.
 It gave us the common touch.

 Ita's work career had a modest start.
-She began employment at the age of 15 years as a "copy girl" in media empires.
+She began employment, at the age of 15 years, as a "copy girl" in media empires.
 Her talents were quickly realised.
 Rapidly, she rose in the ranks of journalism, editorship and innovation in the media world.
-She became General Editor of the Australian Women's Weekly.
+She became the youngest ever Editor of The Australian Women's Weekly.
 In Ita's time this was a highly influential magazine with lovely photographs; thought provoking columns; and broad discussion of the place of women in the nation and the world.

-Ita became a towering force in the Packer media stable.
-She was, in turn, Editor in Chief of the Daily Telegraph and the Sunday Telegraph newspapers (1981-84).
-She was the first woman to hold those highly influential positions.
+Ita became a towering force in the Packer medium stable.
+She was, in turn, the first women to ever edit a major metropolitan newspaper in Australia as Editor-in-Chief of the Daily Telegraph and the Sunday Telegraph newspapers (1981-84).
 She was founding Editor of Cleo, an influential magazine that targeted the interests and concerns of young Australian women.
 Soon after, she became first female member of the Board of News Limited, Australia.
 Her eclectic media experience quickly graduated to the new media of television.
-Over the years she participated in the Sunrise program for Chanel 7; Beauty and the Beast for Chanel 10; the Today Show for Chanel 9.
+Over the years she participated in the Sunrise program for Chanel 7; Beauty and the Beast for Chanel 10; the Today Show for Chanel 9 and Studio 10 for the Ten Network.
 The ultimate accolade was her appointment as Chair of the Australian Broadcasting Corporation in 2019.
+The only major network she has mused has been the Special Broadcasting Service (SBS).
+However, as she points out: "There's still time".

-Her engagement over many decades, in media responsibility and influence was the highest tribute to her, received from hard nosed proprietors who knew that Ita Buttrose was always a "safe pair of hands".
+Her engagement over many decades, in media responsibility and influence was the highest tribute to her talents, received from hard-nosed proprietors who knew that Ita Buttrose was always a "safe pair of hands".